-We deliver an RE curriculum that is assessable to all regardless of needs and is highly engaging.
-From EYFS, children are encouraged to work both independently and collaboratively sharing knowledge and skills in a support environment.
+We deliver an RE curriculum that is accessible to all, regardless of needs and is highly engaging.
+From EYFS, children are encouraged to work both independently and collaboratively sharing knowledge and skills in a supportive environment.
 Children are taught to evaluate their learning through reflection and questioning.

 Within each unit in Questful RE, children investigate a series of key questions in response to different religious ideas.
 Through our teaching and learning activities, children reflect upon and evaluate how these ideas affect them in their lives so that they are able to reach their own decisions in response to these key questions and ideas.

-During RE lessons, pupils may record their work and responses in individual RE books and/or whole class ‘discussion books’ or in a creative way to facilitate their learning.
+During RE lessons, pupils may record their work and responses in individual RE books and/or whole class ‘reflection books’ or in a creative way to facilitate their learning.

 Children are encouraged to participate in daily worship and prayer and each class has its own reflection area which can be accessed throughout the day.
 Each classroom displays key religious vocabulary relevant to their learning.

 Children have the opportunity to visit St. Aidan’s Church for services and as part of RE lessons.
 Clergy regularly visit school and have strong links and connections to school.

 Teachers encourage children to reflect and evaluate their own learning but also carry out regular assessments of achievement in relation to each unit so as to further challenge and support children’s learning.

 As not all our school family are Christians, school accepts there may be times parents may wish to exercise their right to withdraw their children from all or part of RE lessons or collective worship.